DiogoSant0s/RCOM/REPORT3LEIC13.md

 #### Error Handling

-When errors were intentionally introduced into the transmission process, the protocol exhibited robust error handling mechanisms.
-It promptly detected errors in the received frames, leading to the retransmission of the affected frames.
-This retransmission process ensured the delivery of error-free data, reinforcing the protocol's reliability.
+When errors were intentionally introduced into the transmission process, the protocol exhibited subpar error handling mechanisms.
+It promptly detected errors in the received frames, but it did not lead to the retransmission of the affected frames, consequently not ensuring the delivery of error-free data.

 #### Efficiency Analysis